-A regulation in the U.S., commonly referred to as Regulation XXX, requires U.S. life insurance and life reinsurance companies to hold a relatively high level of regulatory, or statutory, reserves on their statutory financial statements for various types of life insurance business, primarily certain level term life products.
-The reserve levels required under Regulation XXX increase over time and are normally in excess of reserves required under GAAP.
-The degree to which these reserves will increase and the ultimate level of reserves will depend upon the mix of our business and future production levels in the U.S. Based on the assumed rate of growth in our current business plan, and the increasing level of regulatory reserves associated with some of this business, we expect the amount of our required regulatory reserves to grow significantly.
+As described in "Item 1.
+Business - B. Corporate Structure - Regulation - U.S. Regulation", Regulation XXX and principles-based reserves (commonly referred to as PBR) requires U.S. life insurance companies to hold a relatively high level of regulatory reserves on their financial statements for various types of life insurance business.
+Based on the assumed growth rate in our current business plan and the increased level of regulatory reserves associated with some of this business, we expect the amount of our required regulatory reserves and our need to finance these reserves may continue to grow.
+Changes in laws and regulations and our ability to retrocede certain business may impact our reserving requirements and thus our financial condition and results of operations.